 Instructions

-- COOK TURKEY SOUS VIDE: When temperature of sous vide machine reaches 144F (or 145-6F), submerge bag into water.
-Cover and cook for minimum 2 3/4 hours and a maximum of 5 hours.
+- COOK TURKEY SOUS VIDE: Cook time is a minimum 2 3/4 hours and a maximum of 5 hours.
 Remove turkey from sous vide machine and remove from bag.
 Reserve juices to make a gravy if desired (there will not be a lot of juices though).
-Pat turkey dry with a paper towel.
+Pat turkey dry with paper towels.

-- MAKE IT LOOK BEAUTIFUL (OPTIONAL): The turkey is perfect to eat as is, but if you want a pretty presentation, you can flash sear it in a pan or grill it skin side down on high heat 1-2 minutes.
+- MAKE IT LOOK BEAUTIFUL (OPTIONAL): The turkey meat is now perfect to eat as is, but if you want a pretty presentation and crispy skin, you can pan sear or grill it skin side down on high heat 1-2 minutes.
 First, season turkey lightly again on all sides.
-To sear skin side: Heat oil in a heavy pan to high/medium high (about 8 out of 10).
-Place skin side down, pressing into pan on all corners to fully brown the entire skin side for a total of 1-2 minutes.
+To sear skin side: Heat oil in a heavy pan to medium-high heat (about 8 out of 10).
+Place skin side down, pressing into pan on all corners to achieve a golden brown over the entire skin side for a total of 1-2 minutes.
 To grill: Grill skin side down on high heat for 1-2 minutes.

 - SLICE AND SERVE: Slice horizontally and serve with gravy if desired, cranberry orange relish and other sides.

-- Instead of a vacuum sealer, you can use a heavy zipper-lock bag.
+- Displacement method (instead of a vacuum sealer): You can use a freezer grade zipper-lock bag instead of a vacuum bag.
 Place turkey breast in bag.
 Slowly lower bag into water.
 The pressure of the water will press air out of bag.
 When bag is just above water line and air is mostly out, seal (zip up) bag.

 Nutrition